Jack Welch

 Practical lessons distilled for operators, investors, C-levels, and capital allocators.

-The Power of Metrics
+The Power of Scale and Diversification

 Frameworks & Principles